 Two-factor authentication is a simple feature that asks for more than just your password.
 It requires both “something you know” (like a password) and “something you have” (like your phone).

 With two-factor authentication, users are required to enter both a password and a second code sent to a device.
 Both the password and the code are required to log in to a user account, adding an extra layer of security that verifies it’s actually you logging in and not someone who gained access (or even guessed) your password.

 To start using two-factor authentication, you’ll need to have Google Authenticator, a free two-factor application, installed on your smart phone.
 To download the Google Authenticator app, visit the App Store (for iOS devices) or from the Android App Store on Google Play.

-Once the app is configured with your site using iThemes Security Pro, your WordPress site will require both your password and a verification code generated with the Google Authenticator app.
+Once the app is configured with your site using iThemes Security Pro, your WordPress site will require both your username and password and a verification code generated with the Google Authenticator app.

 Getting Started: Setting Up Two-Factor Authentication on Your WordPress Site

 To get started setting up two-factor authentication for your WordPress site, you’ll need the following: